owlab/weakrest/README.md

 # weakrest client
-## A simple RESTful client for Activiti REST API
+## A simple RESTful client with minimum dependencies

- This utility is based on only Apache Http Client and Jackson Json libraries
+This utility is based on Apache Http Client and Jackson Json libraries.

 ### Usuage example:
 #### For GET